UnigramDev/Unigram/CONTRIBUTING.md

 * Please **do not** write [enhancement]/[bug]/[Feature request] or similar stuff in the title of issues, as there are labels for that purpose that will be added by devs or collaborators.

 ## Bug reports
-A bug is a _demonstrable problem_.Good bug reports are extremely helpful, so thanks!
+A bug is a _demonstrable problem_.
+Good bug reports are extremely helpful, so thanks!

 Guidelines for bug reports: